SonarSource/sonar-scanner-azdo/sonar-docs/analysis/scan/sonarscanner-for-azure-devops.md

 **How do I break the build based on the quality gate status?**
 This is not possible with the new version of the extension if you are using the most up-to-date versions of the tasks.
 We believe that breaking a CI build is not the right approach.
 Instead, we are providing pull request decoration (to make sure that issues aren't introduced at merge time) and we'll soon add a way to check the quality gate as part of a Release process.

+**Which kind of analysis scenario are supported for .Net projects ?**
+Using Sonar Scanner for MSBuild, you can build multiple .Net projects / solutions between the "Prepare Analysis on SonarCloud" and "Run Analysis" tasks.
+You will have full support of Issues and Code Coverage on both branches and PR Analysis.
+Other kind of scenarios are not yet supported.